Open-EO/openeo-python-client/docs/data_access.rst

     s1_cube = datacube.aggregate_spatial(geometries=parcels,
                            reducer="mean")

-Please note that using a more efficient file format (such as parquet instead of GeoJSON) is recommended.
+Please note that though :py:meth:`~openeo.rest.connection.Connection.vectorcube_from_paths` supports GeoJSON and Parquet file format.
+Yet, it is recommended to use the parquet format for large dataset in comparision to GeoJSON.